 Adjust the length of the effect by dragging the yellow handles on the left and right sides of the effect layer.
 Effect layers support In, Out, and Overall Animation options.
 They also support Alpha (opacity), Shape (masking), and you can rotate or mirror them.

 If you decide that you don’t want to use that effect, tap the effect layer to select it.
 Then tap the trash can button on the left side of the screen to delete it.

-Tap the plus sign button between media on the Primary Timeline to access Transitions.
-The Transitions panel will open when you tap the plus button.
+Tap the plus button between media on the Primary Timeline to access Transitions.
+The Transitions panel will open.
 First, select the type of transition you want to use.
 Then, select the transition preset on the right.
-Each preset you tap will play on the Preview screen, so that you can see how they look in your project.
+Each preset you tap will play on the Preview screen, so that you can see how they look in your video.

 If your video or image clips are too short, you may not be able to apply a transition.
 You can solve this problem by making your video or image clips longer.
 To make a clip longer, tap it to select it, then drag the yellow handles on the left or right side to increase the amount of time your media plays.

 TIP: To figure out how long an image or video needs to be, divide the transition duration by half.
-So, for a 1 second transition, both the first and the second clip need to be at least a half second long.
+So, for a 1 second transition, both the first and the second clip need to be more than a half second long.

 You can further customize stickers by tapping on the layer and then using the tools in the Options panel that opens up on the right.